MSavioti/quiz_alarm/README.md

-# quiz_alarm
+# Quiz Alarm

-An alrm app where you need to answer random trivia questions to deactivate the alarm.
+An alarm app where you need to answer random trivia questions to deactivate the alarm.